simpleinjector/Documentation/source/diagnostics.rst

 How to view diagnostic results
 ==============================

-There are two ways to view the diagnostic results.
-Diagnostic results can be viewed visually during debugging in Visual Studio and programmatically by calling the Diagnostic API.
+There are two ways to view the diagnostic results - results can be viewed visually during debugging in Visual Studio and programmatically by calling the Diagnostic API.

 Diagnostic results are available during debugging in Visual Studio after calling *Container.Verify()*.
-You simply set a breakpoint after the line that calls  **Verify()** and when the breakpoint hits, you hover over the **Container** instance with the mouse.
-After the debugger context menu appears for the container variable you can unfold it and see the diagnostic results.
+Set a breakpoint after the line that calls *Verify()* and when the breakpoint breaks, hover over the *Container* instance with the mouse.
+The debugger context menu will appear for the *Container* variable which you can unfold to view the diagnostic results.
 This might look like this:

 .. image:: images/diagnosticsdebuggerview.png
    :alt: Diagnostics debugger view context menu